-- Enrollments of immigrants by country of origin
+- Enrollment of immigrants by country of origin

-Note that the immigrant enrollment data include only those immigrant students who have not been attending a U.S. school for more than three full academic years.
-Immigrant students who have been enrolled longer than three years are not included in the data.
+Note that the immigrant enrollment data include only those immigrant students who meet all three of the criteria listed above.
+Immigrant students who do not meet all of the criteria are not included in the data.

 For the 2023–24 fiscal year, eligible LEAs, county offices of education, and direct-funded charter schools will receive a per-pupil rate for each public and private school immigrant student that meets all of the eligibility criteria.
 Private schools do not receive funding directly.
 Private schools may receive programs and services from the LEA that serves the geographic area in which the private school is located.

 - National Origin Names and Country Code (DOCX)